DmitryOlshansky/kasper/_posts/2017-06-15-inside-d-gc.markdown

 ## What's not there
 So far I've been criticizing things that are in plain sight, now it's time to go on to things that are simply non-existent.

 Thread cache is one big omission, keeping in mind that D's GC is dated by early 2000s it's not that surprising.
 Every modern allocator has some form of thread cache, some try to maintain a per processor cache.
-A cache works by each thread basically doing allocations in bulk, keeping a stash of allocations for future.
+A cache works by each thread basically doing allocations in bulk, keeping a stash of allocations for the future.
 This amortizes the cost of locking the shared data-structures of heap.
-Speaking of which there is a bit of fine grained locking present, but not on say per pool level.
+Speaking of which there is a bit of fine grained locking present, but not say on per pool level.

 Parallel marking is another example of modern feature that is now totally expected of any garbage collector.
 Also quite popular are concurrent and mostly concurrent GCs whereby the marking and less often sweep/compaction is done while application threads are running.

 ## Closing thoughts

-It got pretty lengthy and more involved then I would hope for.
-Still I belive this post carries the message across - D's GC is slow not because of some fundamental limitation but because of a half a dozen or so of bad implementation decisions.
+The post got pretty lengthy and more involved then I would hope.
+Still I belive it carries the message across - D's GC is slow not because of some fundamental limitation but because of a half a dozen or so of bad implementation decisions.
 In the same vein one could easily build a precise generational GC that is slow, purely missing out on good implementation techniques.

 Now to sum up what my first iteration attempts to change compared to this baseline.
 - Segregate small pools on size class.